gujralsanyam22/make-pull-request/README.md

 If you wish to stay updated, join our Open Source Community Channel on Telegram [here](https://t.me/joinchat/AAAAAFbbJqzUyF18Okx94A)

-Open sorce is changing the worl- one pull request at a time.
+Open sorce is changing the world- one pull request at a time.
-Hactoberfest encourages participation in open source community, which grows bigger every year.
+Hactoberfest encourages  the participation in open source community, which grows bigger every year. and want to learn more and improves the problem solving ability.

 Complete the 2020 challenge and earn a llimited edition T-shirt.

 ## Programming Languages